pete-dnae/k8s-experiments/services/graph-points-flask/readme.md

 - Has a single endpoint which returns a set of x,y points that look cute when plotted.
 - The points vary according to the time the request is received.

-# Build Environment

-I have set up a (venv) virtual environment external to this directory to provide the python environment.